-Every device in the ADSP-218x family contains two independent data address generators so that both program and data memories can be accessed simultaneously.
+Every device in the ADSP-2100 family contains two independent data address generators so that both program and data memories can be accessed simultaneously.
 The DAGs provide indirect addressing capabilities.
 Both perform automatic address modification.
 For circular buffers, the DAGs can perform modulo address modification.

-The two DAGs differ: DAG1 generates only Data Memory (DM) addresses, but provides an optional bit-reversal capability; DAG2 can generate both Data Memory and Program Memory (PM) addresses, but has no bit-reversal capability.
+The two DAGs differ: DAG1 generates only data memory addresses, but provides an optional bit-reversal capability, DAG2 can generate both data memory and program memory addresses, but has no bit-reversal capability.

-While the following discussion explains the internal workings of the DAGs, bear in mind that the ADSP-218x family development software (assembler and linker) provides a direct method for declaring data buffers as circular or linear.

-The software also provides a method for managing the placement of the buffer in memory.
-Only the initializing of DAG registers must be explicitly programmed (see "Indirect Addressing" on page 4-4 and "Modulo Addressing (Circular Buffers)" on page 4-5).
+While the following discussion explains the internal workings of the DAGs, bear in mind that the ADSP-2100 Family Development Software (assembler and linker) provides a direct method for declaring data buffers as circular or linear and for managing the placement of the buffer in memory.
+Only the initializing of DAG registers must be explicitly programmed: see "Indirect Addressing" and "Modulo Addressing (Circular Buffers)" below.